LLEDA -- Lifelong Self-Supervised Domain Adaptation: Related Work

-\textit{Self-Supervised Learning}: Self-Supervised Learning (SSL) is a paradigm developed to learn visual features from unlabelled data.
-Recently, SSL approaches have shown significant performance sometimes even surpassing, the performance of supervised baselines \cite{chen2020simple, chen2020big, he2020momentum, durrant2022hyperspherically, bardes2021vicreg, zbontar2021barlow, grill2020bootstrap, chen2021exploring}.
+\textit{Self-Supervised Learning}: Self-Supervised Learning (SSL) is a paradigm developed to learn visual features from unlabeled data.
+Recently, numerous SSL approaches have shown significant performance sometimes even surpassing, the performance of supervised baselines \cite{chen2020simple, chen2020big, he2020momentum, durrant2022hyperspherically, bardes2021vicreg, zbontar2021barlow, grill2020bootstrap, chen2021exploring, ma2023two, manova2023s, alkhalefi2023semantic, durrant2023hmsn}.
 These methods use image augmentation techniques to generate multiple views of a given image and learn a model that is invariant to these augmentations.
 Most recent approaches are divided into two main categories, contrastive and non-contrastive methods.
 Contrastive methods learn an embedding space where positive pairs are pulled together, whilst negative pairs are pushed away from each other \cite{chen2020simple, chen2020big, he2020momentum}.
-Non-contrastive methods on the other hand remove the need for explicit negative pairs either by using distillation or by regularisation of the variance and covariance of the embeddings \cite{grill2020bootstrap, chen2021exploring, bardes2021vicreg, zbontar2021barlow}.
+Non-contrastive methods on the other hand remove the need for explicit negative pairs either by using distillation or by regularization of the variance and covariance of the embeddings \cite{grill2020bootstrap, chen2021exploring, bardes2021vicreg, zbontar2021barlow}.
 However, none of these works studied the ability of SSL methods to learn continually and adaptively if they are applied directly.
-Moreover, very few works have attempted to use SSL in the lifelong domain adaptation setting, e.g. \cite{tang2021gradient} is designed using contrastive learning, so it lacks the capability to adapt using other SSL paradigms.
-Another example is \cite{SCHUTERA2021104079} where their method adapts well only if the domain shift is small between the intermediate domains and is trained using source-labelled data.
-In this paper, we present a general-purpose framework to incorporate self-supervised learning approaches into the lifelong learning process to extract representations.
+Moreover, very few works have attempted to use SSL in the lifelong domain adaptation setting, e.g. \cite{tang2021gradient} is designed using contrastive learning, so it lacks the capability to adapt using other SSL paradigms. \cite{SCHUTERA2021104079} trains model stepwise by generating pseudo labels and fine-tuning on intermediate domains until it reaches the target domain, this model can adapt well only if the domain shift is small between the intermediate domains, and it also uses source-labeled data.
+In this paper, we present a general-purpose framework to incorporate self-supervised learning approaches into the lifelong learning process to extract generalised representations.